Cost to Replace a Sump Pump: Professional Insights

 The Real Cost to Replace a Sump Pump in Residential Construction

-The cost to replace a sump pump usually runs between $950 and $2,700 for standard residential setups.
-CountBricks projects completed over the last 12 months averaged $1,680, which includes equipment, labor, minor pit adjustments, and haul-away of the old unit.
+The cost to replace a sump pump in a residential setting generally falls between $950 and $2,700.
+This includes the pump, labor, minor pit adjustments, and removal of the old unit.
+On average, projects are completed at $1,680.

-• Pump Type: Pedestal models are economical, while submersible cast-iron units with battery backup cost more but deliver longer life.
+• Pump Type: Pedestal models are more economical, while submersible cast-iron units with battery backup are more expensive but offer longer life.

 • Capacity & Head Height: Higher gallons-per-hour ratings and taller discharge lifts require larger motors, adding $120-$350.